We are looking to increase capacity at Oxford station to accommodate additional services planned for 2024.

 Further information about the plans will be announced over the coming months, but if you have any questions, please contact us via OxfordPhase2@networkrail.co.uk.

-Key documents from the application can be viewed below or the full submission can be found on the planning pages of the Oxford City Council website.
+Key documents from the application can be viewed below or the full submission is available on the Oxford City Council website, along with the minutes from the meeting.

 Prior approval application documents